Endometritis and Other Postpartum Infections

 - Aseptic technique for operative vaginal delivery

-- In contrast, antibiotic prophylaxis for manual removal of the placenta has not been demonstrated to be effective.
+- Antibiotic prophylaxis for manual removal of the placenta has not been demonstrated to be effective.

 - Cesarean delivery